NitinReddyKamsani/CRM/README.md

 -> Object permissions can be set in the permissions and profiles.
 1) Permission set : a permission set is a collection of settings and permissions that give user access to various tools and functions.
 2) Profiles : a profile is a set of collection of settings and permissions that defines what a user can do in the application.

+** Field level : field level security in salesforce is congigured for the users profile .
+Using field level administrator can control whether a user can create,see,update and delete a pariticular object field.

+** Record level : Record level security allows pariticular users to view an object but restricts the individual object records they are allowedto see.
+-> you can manage record level access in 4 ways.
+1) organization - wide defaults
+2) Role hierarchies
+3) Sharing rules
+4) Manual Sharing

+** organization - wide defaults : owners of the record have full access to the crud operations. so if a user wants he can make the object record private or public.

+** Role hierarchies : The higher hierarchy have the access for the records of the below users.

+# Control access to org

+**